rbamos/minecraft-ec2-ondemand/README.md

 ## Motivation
 Running a modded Minecraft server on a dedicated host can cost $35+ per month for a server with adequate performance.
-That's the lifetime price of Minecraft, or a few months' subscription for other games.
+That's nearly the lifetime price of Minecraft, or a few months' subscription for other games.
 This makes running a cloud modded Minecraft server pretty cost-prohibitive.

 Amazon AWS lets you pay for the resources you use, and most people aren't playing Minecraft 24/7, so this provides a